fernandobelotto/multi-html-apps/text.md

 📝 Calorie Counter: Log daily meals and track approximate calorie intake.

-📝 Water Log: Allow users to record and visualize daily water consumption.

 📝 Menstrual Cycle Tracker: Track period dates and cycle information with simple graphs.

 📝 Mood Logger: Let users select or rate their mood each day for personal insights.

-📝 Gratitude Journal: A space to note down one or more things you're grateful for daily.

 📝 Ambient Sound Player: Play nature sounds or ambient noise for relaxation.